lordz-md/ansible-scripts/ansible-update/README.md

 Ansible Debian Updates
 =========

-This role does the apt update and apt upgrade
+This role does the apt-get update and apt-get upgrade

 Requirements
 ------------